 There will be one $1,000 scholarship (per category) awarded to the student with the best entry in each category.
-The four categories are video, work of art, short story or poem, and website.
+The four categories are video, work of art, short story or poem, and original song or musical production.
 In addition, $500 will be awarded to the school of each winning student.

 Does it cost anything to enter?

 There is no charge for submitting an entry.